archivesspace/tech-docs/administration/upgrading.md

 Sometimes a new release of ArchivesSpace will require a FULL reindex which means you do not want to copy over anything from your data directory to your new release.
-The data directory contains the indexes created by solr.
+The data directory contains the indexes created by Solr.
 Check the release notes of the new version for any details about reindexing.

 ## Transfer your locales data